 Adding lemon juice would make the cream split so to boost the lemon flavour I like to add lemon extract and a tiny amount of vanilla extract.
 If you can buy it then substitute in Fiori di Sicilia for both extracts.

-As long as you lightly oil the moulds the pan cotta should turn out easily.
-But if turning them out worries you, or you haven’t got dome moulds then you can set the cream in small glass jars or martini glasses.
+As long as you lightly oil the moulds the panna cotta should turn out easily.
+But if turning them out worries you, or you haven’t got dome moulds then you can set the cream in small glass jars or martini glasses, like I did with these salted caramel panna cotta cups.

 I like to set my lemon panna cotta in dome moulds so they can be turned out and into a plate or bowl.
 The flecks of lemon zest in the cream look so beautiful and they just aren’t as visible if you set the panna cotta in a glass.